-Haptik Launches an IVA for Tata Mutual Fund that resolves 70% of Support Queries
+Haptik's IVA Helps Tata Mutual Fund Resolve 70% of Support Queries

 Haptik, one of the world’s leading Conversational AI companies and a subsidiary of Reliance Industries, recently developed an Intelligent Virtual Assistant (IVA) for Tata Mutual Fund, with a scope of managing 70% of query inflow for its customer support team.

 The virtual assistant is called Prof. Simple and it makes understanding mutual funds and other intricacies effortless, especially for people just starting out in the investment journey.
 While the initial mandate from TMF was to only replicate their available website content on the IVA, we saw the scope of a larger opportunity.
 We proactively engaged in a holistic research process to improve the assistant’s capabilities and the final impact it could have.

 We started building an algorithmic capability to scan, interpret and contextualize all the existing digital information about Tata Mutual Fund.
 Then, we undertook a complete review of TMF’s call-center data and identified cohorts of standard queries and worked on addressing the quartile with the most common inquiries.

 While doing so, we realized that most of the incoming queries were around account information, NAV updates, valuations, buying funds, and SIP purchase and redemptions.
 We aggregated this data over the next three months and developed an IVA that could swiftly and seamlessly resolve these routine, repetitive queries and free customer support team to solve complex queries that required their dedicated attention.
 Additionally, for NAV notifications we proposed the deployment of an IVA on WhatsApp.